ECCC-ASTD-MRD/SPI/README.md

 An automatic system of tests has been developed.
 For each push in the `master` branch the system tests are launched to guarantee that the all the tests pass for the `master` branch.
-The [instructions for automatic testing using GitLab-CI are available in a separate file](CI.md).